Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks: EXPERIMENTS

-The regression datasets are obtained by \texttt{OpenML} \cite{OpenML2013, OpenMLPython2019} and the expected mean $E_{y\sim p(y|x,\theta)}[y]$ is estimated by multi-layer perceptrons (MLPs) with ReLU activation functions and two hidden layers that include 128 units in each layer.
+For the regression problems the expected mean $E_{y\sim p(y|x,\theta)}[y]$ is estimated by multi-layer perceptrons (MLPs) with ReLU activation functions and two hidden layers that include 128 units in each layer.
 The bias term is used as well.
 A full batch training is performed in each epoch, i.e. the batch size equals the size of the training set.
 The input data is normalized with respect to its mean value and its standard deviation.
-Further details of the architecture and training procedure are given in Table \ref{tab:MLPTrainingArchitecture}.
+For Naval Propulsion the output data is also normalized in the same manner.
+Further details of the architecture and training procedure are given in Table \ref{tab:MLPTrainingArchitecture} and its caption.

-The architecture of MNIST \cite{LeCun1998mnist} and FashionMNIST \cite{Xiao2017FashionMNIST} is a small hand-designed convolutional network (CNN) with 2d-convolutions, max-pooling, batch normalization and ReLU activation function.
+The architecture used for corrupted MNIST \cite{Mu2019mnistc}, trained on MNIST \cite{LeCun1998mnist}, and for FashionMNIST \cite{Xiao2017FashionMNIST} is a small hand-designed convolutional network (CNN) with 2d-convolutions, max-pooling, batch normalization and ReLU activation function.
 Before the softmax function a linear layer is applied.
-The exact architecture can be found in the linked code.
+The exact architecture can be found in the code linked to this article.
 To train the CNNs, the input data is mapped to the interval $\left[ 0,1\right]$ and then normalized with ``mean'' and ``standard deviation'' $0.5$.
-Additional details are given in Table \ref{tab:CNNTrainingArchitecture}.
+Additional details are given in Table \ref{tab:CNNTrainingArchitecture} and its caption.

 CIFAR10 \cite{Krizhevsky2009cifar} and ImageNet10 \cite{ImageNet2009} are classified by ResNet architectures \cite{He2015resnet}.
-CIFAR10 is trained from scratch with ResNet9, but for ImageNet10 the pretrained ResNet18 from \texttt{Pytorch} with weights \texttt{IMAGENET1K\_V1} is chosen, where the last layer is replaced by a linear layer with 10 classes.
+CIFAR10 is trained from scratch with ResNet9, but for ImageNet10 the pretrained ResNet18 from \texttt{Pytorch} with weights \texttt{IMAGENET1K\_V1} is used as initialization, where the last layer is replaced by a linear layer with 10 classes.
 During training the images are normalized with respect to their channelwise pixel mean and pixel standard deviation.
-In addition random flips are applied on both datasets.
+In addition, random flips are applied on both datasets.
 For CIFAR10 greyscale and random crops are used, too.
-More information is provided in Table \ref{tab:ResNetTrainingArchitecture}.
+More information is provided in Table \ref{tab:ResNetTrainingArchitecture} and its caption.